5 Practical Steps to Integrate AI into Your Business Operations

 Ben Hale

-Businesses using AI are eating everyone else’s lunch.
+Businesses using artificial intelligence (AI) are eating everyone else's lunch.

-As a leader of a growing business, you need to find ways to do more with less.
-It's much easier said than done.
+As a leader of a growing business, you're constantly looking for ways to do more with less, and AI can be that solution.

 5 AI Business Integration Steps